 - Can you create social media channels for that name?

-You can also use this free tool to get some name ideas for your brand and this tool let’s you check if the social media channels are available.
+You can also use this free tool to get some name ideas for your brand and this tool lets you check if the social media channels are available.
 Use your imagination and choose the name that is suited for you.

 Now we need to head over to Twitch.
 You are going to need to signup so that we can start setting up your streaming software.
 Here is a good run through about the process of creating your first Twitch account.
-You can also show this for your Friends and Family so they can follow you also!
+You can also show this to your Friends and Family so they can follow you also!

-How to Setup OBS Studio streaming software
+How to Setup OBS Studio

 - Ultimate Guide to OBS Studio